amsen20/masters-thesis/docs/scinear/using-linear-types.md

 if <condition expression> then <then expression> else <else expression>
 ```
 Scinear first traverses the `condition` expression.
-This means that the `then` expression, the `else` expression, and the rest of the program cannot refer to linear references mentioned in the `condition`.
+This means that the `then` expression, the `else` expression, and the rest of the program cannot refer to linear variables mentioned in the `condition`.
-Because there is no traversal order between the `then` and `else` expressions, both expressions can refer to the same linear references.
+Because there is no traversal order between the `then` and `else` expressions, both expressions can refer to the same linear variables.
-However, the plugin marks a linear reference as used for the remainder of the program if the reference appears in at least one branch.
+However, the plugin marks a linear variable as used for the remainder of the program if the variable appears in at least one branch.

 ```Scala
 class LinearInt(val value: Int) extends Linear